rasbt/pattern_classification/resources/data_glossary.md

 #### LASSO Regression
 [[back to top](#table-of-contents)]

 LASSO (Least Absolute Shrinkage and Selection Operator) is a regression model that uses the L1-norm (sum of absolute values) of model coefficients to penalize the model complexity.
-LASSO has the advantage that some coefficients can become zero, as opposed to [ridge regression](#ridge-regression) that uses the sum squared of model coeeficients.
+LASSO has the advantage that some coefficients can become zero, as opposed to [ridge regression](#ridge-regression) that uses the squared sum of model coefficients.
 (submitted by [Vahid Mirjalili](https://github.com/mirjalil))

 <br>